onzfonz/comp227/src/content/5/en/part5b.md

 Change the form for creating blog posts so that it is only displayed when appropriate.
 Use functionality similar to what was shown [earlier in this part of the course material](/en/part5/props_children_and_proptypes#displaying-the-login-form-only-when-appropriate).
-If you wish to do so, you can use the <i>Togglable</i> component defined in part 5.
+If you wish to do so, you can use the `Togglable` component defined in part 5.

 By default the form is not visible

 ![browser showing new note button with no form](../../images/5/13ae.png)

-It expands when button <i>create new blog</i> is clicked
+It expands when button ***create new blog*** is clicked

 ![browser showing form with create new](../../images/5/13be.png)